-R3000 Real Time Probe reports can be generated to obtain more information about end user Internet usage trends.
-If an ER server is connected to the R3000, ER Web Client reports can be generated for viewing historical Internet usage trend data.
+The Web Filter can be accessed to configure this application and end user filtering profiles.
+If an ER server is connected to the Web Filter, ER Web Client reports can be generated for viewing historical Internet usage trend data, and the ER Administrator console can be accessed for troubleshooting or for further analysis.